 Transaction Testing Procedure: Eide interviewed Company personnel responsible for complaint handling, and examined evidence of the Company's related processes and controls.
+Eide reviewed 11 Massachusetts complaint files from the examination period, to evaluate the Company's compliance with M.G.L. c.
+176D, § 3(10).
 Eide also reviewed the Company's website, and various forms sent to policyholders, to determine whether the Company provides contact information for consumer inquiries as required.

-Observations: Eide noted that the Company's complaint register recorded no complaints received during the examination period.
-Eide also noted that the Company's contact information is contained on its billing notices and on the website.
+Observations: Elde noted that Company's contact information is contained on the billing notices and on its website.